ferparra/My-Readwise/pages/Tweets From Jeff Lash (highlights).md

 	  #prodmgmt ([View Tweet](https://twitter.com/jefflash/status/1362542054539223042))
 	- #ProdMgmtDailyTip 58: Rely on data over intuition.

-	  Product management is a job that requires making constant decisions in the face of uncertainty.
+	  [[Product management]] is a job that requires making constant decisions in the face of [[uncertainty]].
 While gut feel and experience can be helpful, look for data to guide and inform decisions whenever possible.

 	  #prodmgmt